ShehbazAlam/Ebook-App-In-Flutter/README.md

 # eBook App

-Welcome to the eBook App, a Flutter-based mobile application that allows users to read and manage their eBooks.
+Welcome to the eBook App, a Flutter-based mobile application that allows users to read eBooks in Urdu language.
 This app provides a seamless and user-friendly interface for browsing, reading, and organizing eBooks.

 ## Features